DeFiCh/metachain/docs/:900:MetaChain Governance/:002:docs-contribution.md

 ---
-title: Writing Documentation
+title: Contributing Documentation
 ---

-Powered by [BirthdayResearch/contented](https://contented.dev), `contented.js` allows prose/markdown to be developed
+Powered by [BirthdayResearch/contented](https://contented.dev), `docs/contented.config.js` allows prose/markdown to be
-within its contextual repository as micro-docs.
+developed within its contextual repository as "micro-docs".
 Separating content generation from content presentation.
-Downstream (e.g. defichain.com) can pull structured prose and represent them however they like.
+Downstream(e.g. defichain.com) can pull structured prose and represent them however they like.
 **Commit your documentation into the repository together with your code.**

 > Why micro-docs?
 Think of a modern web-app, it is commonly agreed among developers in this decade that organizing files